 She left the structured world of academia to work as an independent consultant and entrepreneur, founding her company, SageMed LLC.
 Mimi has co-authored sixteen editions of Managing Contraception, with over one million books in circulation, and has provided guidance to programs on a global scale.
 She is a passionate advocate for women’s rights and has testified before the Georgia Legislature several times against bills that have no basis in science.

 A popular medical speaker, she has lectured nationally and internationally, and has been interviewed by the Atlanta Journal Constitution, Chicago Tribune, Cosmopolitan, Brides, Redbook, Glamour, Fitness, Esquire, Good Day Atlanta, CNN, WSB-TV, Fox news, Georgia week in review, UPN-Atlanta, and Radio stations WSB –750 and WRAS.

 Far from her New York City roots, home base is Atlanta, with no high mountain or deep ocean in sight, where she doesn’t eat grits, biscuits, or collards, and must navigate ten lane highways.
 But she’s grown to love Southern hospitality, her community of friends, and the canopy of trees which keeps her grounded.

-A young woman’s journey from a New York City daughter of refugees to doctor on a madcap Everest expedition, described as Wild meets Into Thin Air, with a Jewish and Feminist twist.
+A young woman’s journey from the sidewalks of New York City to the slopes of the highest mountain where she was the doctor and only woman on a madcap Everest expedition, described as Wild meets Into Thin Air, with a Jewish and Feminist twist.